 issue 18: Bridging the Rift

-In this issue of the Community Garden, you're invited into a shifting of perspective.
-Through cross-cultural and interdisciplinary lenses of cinema, sculpture, literature, philosophy, activism and neuroscience, this issue considers the main source of hatred and condemnation that not only fuels division but can lead to massive atrocities including human genocide, extinction of species and environmental devastation.
-We see also how a commitment to forgiveness, at the deepest level, can render us immune to the poison of counter-judgement and resentment no matter how justified those positions may seem.
-Through the examples and insights of humans just as common and flawed as the rest of us, we see how very possible it is to be liberated from self-inflicted oppression not by conquering anyone or anything, but by transcending our own judgements which keep us locked in prisons of hatred and resentment.
-As our internal barriers are overcome, real steps towards bridge-building with others may then be taken.
+Through cross-cultural and interdisciplinary lenses of cinema, art, literature, philosophy, activism, neuroscience and, most importantly, lived experience, we consider the most central sources of hatred and condemnation that not only fuel division but can ultimately lead to the most unfathomable atrocities including human genocide, extinction of species and environmental devastation.
+We see also how a commitment to forgiveness—at the deepest level—can render us immune to the poisonous temptations of counter-judgement and resentment no matter how justified those positions may seem.
+Through examples and insights of humans just as common and flawed as the rest of us, we see how very possible it is to be liberated from our own self-inflicted oppression not by conquering anyone or anything outside of us, but by transcending our own limiting judgements that keep us locked in prisons of disconnect from those in the world around us.

-god‘s eye view” to better appreciate the beautifully intricate landscape of a situation, or "circumambulating”an issue to better know the fullness of it, peering inward rather than outward to identify and overcome our own deeper sources of divisiveness and suffering, or utilizing the power of open-hearted curiosity about another's point of view as a way of transcending the limiting perception of division... always available to us is some shift in perspective that can provide the key to freedom from even the most deeply entrenched sources of pain and strife we experience from systemic rifts at every level—global, organizational, within our local communities and families, between humans and the natural world of which we play an integral part and, ultimately, within ourselves.
+Whether through adopting a “god‘s eye view” (as in the Persian Bug in the Rugstory) to more fully appreciate the beautifully intricate landscape of a challenging situation, or "circumambulating” an issue (a la Buddhist and Jungian wisdom) to experience it from different angles, seeing through the lens of others (even and especially our greatest ‘enemies’), peering more inward than outward to confront our own deeper sources of strife, or utilizing the power of compassionate curiosity as a way to “walk in another's shoes”... always available to us is some shift in perspective and new way of relating to someone or something we hold a limiting judgement about.
+This willingness to see things differently can provide the key to freedom from even the most deeply entrenched feelings of wrongness at every level: global, organizational, within our local communities and families, between humans and the natural world of which we play an integral part and, ultimately, within ourselves.
+The transformative magic of seeing things differently is not that the situation or those involved necessarily change, but that we change through a willingness to shift our viewpoint.
+And when we change, very often they change as well, and in the middle is where we meet.

 In Truth, Beauty and Goodness,